crownedgrouse/esh.mk/README.md

 ## Help

-Using erlang.mk `help` target will tell you than target `esh_help` will output `esh` script help.
+Using erlang.mk `help-plugins` target will tell you that target `esh_help` will output `esh` script help.
 This help will show you other variables available to tune `esh`.

 ## Force update/install